5 Practical ways to get more sleep

 If you struggle to fall asleep, actively research ways to help you sleep and put them into practice.
 Try some bedtime mindfulness meditation to calm any anxiety about getting to sleep, or make an appointment with your GP if you can't find anything that works.

 These are just a few ideas to help you get the sleep you need.
-If you're regularly tired during the day, you probably need to catch some more zzz's - the Sleep Council has a wealth of sleep advice to help you reach the land of nod.
+If you're regularly tired during the day, you probably need to catch some more zzz's - The Sleep Charity has a wealth of sleep advice to help you reach the land of nod.

 Our sources and for more information: